eaa6167/Search-Application-part-2/README.md

 #### Note: Make sure you exit the mongo shell (using exit) and issue  the following command at the system prompt)
 `mongoimport --db users --collection Amazon_Automotive --drop --jsonArray --file Amazon_Automotive.json`

-4.Start mongo client by running `mongo`
+4.Start mongo client by running `mongo`g

 5.Access Users database by running `use users`